Muirfield/pocketmine-plugins/SimpleAuthHelper/README.md

 Changes
 -------

+* 1.2.3: Security improvements
+  - prevent user from chatting away their password
+  - add option so that players can also use "/login" to login.
 * 1.2.2: Auto-Ban
   - Too many login attempts will cause the player to be banned.
 * 1.2.1: CallbackTask deprecation